Sign up for email updates at bit.ly/labs-email and sign up for classes at bit.ly/labsclasses.

 The technology in the Digital Commons, Fab Lab and Studio Lab are made possible in part by the Institute or Museum and Library Services.

 1. Sign a release form.
 If under 18, parental consent is required.

 2. Attend 30-minute orientation.
 The orientation gives an overview of the space, equipment, and safety guidelines.
 Upcoming orientations can be found in the library's online calendar or the schedule at the bottom of this page.
 To use specific equipment without supervision, you must take an individual equipment orientation.
-Equipment includes:
+Equipment requiring certification includes:

 - 3-D Printers